 10. Limited Liability

-and in either case, the Company will not be liability for any consequential loss or damage or other direct or indirect loss or damage.
+and in either case, the Company will not be liable for any consequential loss or damage either direct or indirect.

 12. Display and Samples

 - Any display product or sample inspected by the Customer is solely for the Customer’s convenience and does not constitute a sale by sample.

 - The terms of the Contract are wholly contained in these Terms and any other writing signed by both parties.
 The Contract is deemed to have been made at the Company’s place of business where an order was placed and any cause of action is deemed to have arisen there.